Practical Operator Sketching Framework for Accelerating Iterative Data-Driven Solutions in Inverse Problems: Iterative Operator Sketching Framework

-Numerically we suggest that we should use more aggressive sketch at the beginning for efficiency, while conservative sketch or non-sketch at latter iterations for accuracy.
-One plausible choice we found numerically pretty successful is: for the last few unrolling layers of SkLPD and SkLSPD, we switch to usual LPD/LSPD (say if the number of unrolling layers is 20, we can choose last 4 unrolling layers to be unsketched, that is, $A_{s_k} = A$ for $k>K_{\mathrm{switch}}$), such that the reconstruction accuracy is best preserved.
+\paragraph{Remark regarding varying ``coarse-to-fine'' sketch size for SkLPD and SkLSPD} Numerically we suggest that we should use more aggressive sketch at the beginning for efficiency, while conservative sketch or non-sketch at latter iterations for accuracy.
+One plausible choice we found numerically pretty successful is: for the last few unrolling layers of SkLPD and SkLSPD, we switch to usual LPD/LSPD (say if the number of unrolling layers is 20, we can choose last 4 unrolling layers to be unsketched, that is, $A_{s_k} = A$ for $k>K_{\mathrm{switch}}$), and we found numerically that the reconstruction accuracy is best preserved if we implement this scheme.